 Get geared up as Halloween is right around the corner!
-Whether you have a tiny tutu-wearing ballerina this year or some spectacular superheroes, there are loads of events around the Bay Area where your kiddos can don their costumes and get in the spooky spirit.
-From trick-or-treating at your local mall to riding the rails with Thomas the Tank Engine, our Halloween events list has got the perfect event for you!
+Whether you have a tiny tutu-wearing ballerina this year or some spectacular superheroes, there are loads of indoor events around the Bay Area where your kiddos can don their costumes and get in the spooky spirit.
+From trick-or-treating at your local mall to a book-themed party in San Jose, our Halloween events list has got the perfect event for you!

-The California Academy of Sciences is opening its doors to trick-or-treaters for the evening, and inviting families to check out some spooky specimens.
-Roaming magicians will add to the ambiance, as will giant pumpkin carving, face painting, and animal demonstrations.
+The California Academy of Sciences is opening its doors to trick-or-treaters for the evening and inviting families to check out some spooky specimens.
+Roaming magicians will add to the ambiance, as will giant pumpkin carving, face painting and animal demonstrations.
 The museum will provide reusable trick-or-treat bags.
 Oct.
-28, 6:30-9 p.m. $50/adults, $35/children over 1 (VIP Packages available for additional cost with 5 p.m. admission.)
+27, 6:30-9 p.m. $55/adults, $40/children over 1 (VIP Packages available for additional cost with 5 p.m. admission.)
+All ages.
 Event details.

 The Haas-Lilienthal House’s Halloween events offer visitors a chance to tour this beautiful Queen Anne Victorian in the dark!
-The gorgeous house is transformed into a Mayhem Mansion complete with a Hall of Horrors, and a “Spookeasy” for a drink.
+The gorgeous house is transformed into a Mayhem Mansion complete with a Hall of Horrors and a “Spookeasy” for a drink.
 Oct.
-20-21 and 27-28, 7-10 p.m.
-Pacific Heights. $20/adult and kids 13+; $15/child 8-12 advance; Limited tickets at door.
+19-20 and 26-27, 7-10 p.m.
+Pacific Heights. $22/adult and kids 13+; $17/child 8-12 advance; Limited tickets at door.
 Ages 8 and up.
 Event details.

 Trick-or-Treat at Bayfair Mall

-Treat your kids to an afternoon of Hallo-Safe Trick-or-Treating fun.
-The fun starts with a costume parade and scream contest at Center Court.
-From there, kids will receive a free treat bag and are invited to go trick-or-treating at participating Bayfair Center stores, which will hand out candies to costumed children.
+Treat your kids to an afternoon of trick-or-treating fun.
+Start with a costume parade and scream contest at Center Court and then go trick-or-treating at participating Bayfair Center stores, which will hand out candies to costumed children.
 Perfect for little toddlers and kids of all ages.
 Oct.
-31, 4–6 p.m.
+31, 4-6 p.m.
 San Leandro.
 Free.
 Ages 13 and under.
 Event details.

 Participate in Halloween-themed activities at the Lawrence Hall of Science.
-Meet some of the slimiest, scaliest, and hairiest creatures you’ll ever see, launch pumpkin catapults and much more science-y spooky fun!
+Meet some of the slimiest, scaliest and hairiest creatures you’ll ever see, launch pumpkin catapults and much more science-y spooky fun!
+Meet spooky critters from 1:30-4 p.m.
 Oct.
-27 & 28, 10 a.m.–5 p.m.
+27, 10 a.m.–5 p.m.
 Berkeley. $12 /adult; $10/child 3-18; children 2 and under are free (includes museum admission).
 All ages.
 Event details.

 Hillsdale Halloween Spooktacular

 Take the party inside on Halloween and trick-or-treat at the stores at the Hillsdale Shopping Center.
-Not only will the little ones get the traditional helping of candy, the center is also offering slime making, cookie decorating and goulish games.
+Not only will the little ones get the traditional helping of candy, the center is also offering slime making, cookie decorating and ghoulish games.
 Oct.
-31, 4-5:30 p.m.
+31, 5-7 p.m.
 San Mateo.
 Free.
 Ages 12 and under.
 Event details.

 Tam Valley Haunted House

-TCSD presents is pleased to present their annual Tam Valley Haunted House with this year’s theme of Summon the Reaper!
 Dare to enter into a world of your worst nightmares and see if you can survive from one terrifying room to the next.
-The Haunted House has three different tours: 3:30-4:30 p.m.
+The Haunted House has three different tours: 3-4:30 p.m.
 Not Scary for children under 8 with all the lights on and a fun tour of the different areas; 5-6:30 p.m.
 Scary for children over 9; Closed 6:30-7:30 p.m. to feed the volunteer monsters then back open 7:30-9 p.m. for a truly horrifying experience.
 Oct.
 20-22.
 3:30–9 p.m.
-(Children under 8 recommended to attend between 3:30-4:30 p.m.).
-Mill Valley. $6.
+(Children under 8 recommended to attend 3-4:30 p.m.).
+Mill Valley. $8.
 All ages.
 Event details.

 —Kate Loweth, Melissa Bouse and Amber Guetebier